Our SDH Director

 Elite Black Belts.
 In 1993-94, he was inducted into the World Martial Arts Hall of Fame.
 In

-1994, he was named Grandmaster, 9th dan soke (founder) of the art of Koishido Tatakai
+1994, he was named Grandmaster, 9th dan Soke (founder) of the art of Koishido Tatakai

 Jujutsu™ (combat jujitsu) and Modern Police Jujitsu™ by the United States Marshals Service